-Once in Murren, I will either grab a quick lunch or move right away down to the tiniest Swiss village of Gimmelwald – where it truly feels like Heidiland.
+Once in Murren, I will either grab a quick lunch or move right away down to the tiniest Swiss village of Gimmelwald where it truly feels like Heidiland.
 Gimmelwald is about 20-25 minutes downhill walk from Murren.
-I will recommend that you skip Murren for dinner and instead walk down to one of the hostel/restaurants in Gimmelwald where you can enjoy a nice dinner but more importantly sunset views of the peaks which feel immensely close from Gimmewald.
-Last time I was there, I was so amazed by reflection of the moon light on the mountains that I – with seconds (talk about Swiss punctuality!) – missed the last cable car down to Lauterbrunnen and had to stay at the hostel up there.
+If you are in Murren at dinner time (early one), I recommend that you skip Murren and walk down to one of the hostel/restaurants in Gimmelwald.
+There are only a few cafes/restaurants in Gimmelwald but each offers some of the best sunset scenery that you may ever experience in your life.
+The last time I was there, I was so amazed by the reflection of the moonlight on the mountains that I – in seconds (talk about Swiss punctuality!) – missed the last cable car down to Lauterbrunnen and had to stay at the hostel in Gimmelwald.
 Once in Gimmelwald, you do not have to walk back to Murren and you can get another cable car down to the Lauterbrunnen Valley from where you can either walk or catch a bus to Lauterbrunnen town.

 The last time that I was in Lauterbrunnen, I was out at around 7 am riding my bike through the valley when I spotted two human birds flying above me and gently making it to the ground to land right in the middle of the group of cows.
-Those two guys had just jumped of a cliff (without deploying their parachutes until the very last moments) but they looked like they just got back from an easy morning stroll as opposed to an activity commonly considered to be the most dangerous sport on Earth.
-It was also around the time when one of the most famous wingsuit jumpers, Dean Potter, has passed away during a wingsuit accident in Yosemite Valley in USA and I understand Lauterbrunnen was also his favorite spot for wingsuit jumps and also free solo climbs (including Eiger!).
+Those two guys had just jumped off a cliff (without deploying their parachutes until the very last moments), but they looked like they just got back from a morning stroll as opposed to an activity commonly considered to be the most dangerous sport on Earth.
+This was around the time when one of the most famous wingsuit jumpers, Dean Potter, passed away during a wingsuit accident in Yosemite Valley in the USA putting the sport in the spotlight.
+I read that Lauterbrunnen was also his favorite spot for wingsuit jumps and free solo climbs (including Eiger!).